 Provincial Immigration via Provincial Nominee Program

 Canada is a federation of 10 provinces and 3 territories.
 The federal and provincial governments share jurisdiction over immigration in order to assist provinces to fill the gaps in their economies and help them to cover the labour shortages.
-Immigration with the support of Canadian province is a good alternative for those who do not get enough points in Express Entry because of age or lack of language skills.
+Immigration with the support of the Canadian province is a good alternative for those who do not get enough points in Express Entry because of age or lack of language skills.

 All provinces except Quebec (which has its independent immigration policy) and Nunavut (which doesn’t have its provincial immigration program) have their own immigration programs with multiple immigration streams within the programs.
 All provincial programs are united under the Provincial Nominee Program.

 As of 2020, there are 80+ immigration streams in all provincial programs.
 Provincial immigration always consists of the provincial stage and the federal stage.
 During the provincial stage of your application, you apply for the support of the province.
 If selected by the province, you receive a Certificate of the Provincial Nomination.
-Being a provincial nominee significantly increases your chances to obtain a permanent residence in Canada.
+Being a provincial nominee significantly increases your chances to obtain permanent residence in Canada.

 Some provincial programs are still paper-based, while some are aligned with the Federal selection system Express Entry.
-Depending on the type of the stream, the federal stage could be processed on paper or electronically.
+Depending on the type of stream, the federal stage could be processed on paper or electronically.
 The current trend is more and more streams become linked to Express Entry.

 Depending on your specific case we will select the province where your chances of being selected will be the highest.
-Provinces usually select candidates based on their ties with the specific province (higher education or past/current employment in the province) or your main occupation (if there is a shortage in this occupation in the provincial labour market).
+Provinces usually select candidates based on their ties with the specific province (higher education or past/current employment in the province) or their main occupation (if there is a shortage in this occupation in the provincial labour market).

-Provincial immigration path has the following stages:
+The provincial immigration path has the following stages:

 Stage 1: Preparing your initial document package